basisproject/basisproject.github.io/faq.md

 If you own a property in the United States, I would argue you actually own the title for use of your property, not the property itself.
 You cannot dig a mine on your own property without state approval.
 You cannot build a 1000ft tall structure without state approval.
 If the state or federal government wants to build a railroad track through your house, they can force you off your land.
 In essence, in the United States (and likely other countries), property is owned jointly between cities, counties, states, and the nation.
 You own a title of use of your property, but you do not own the property itself.
 Ownership is a misnomer.

 For our purposes, use of property would be much the same.
-Although the region, and therefor the community, would own houses and apartments, your use of that property would be almost exactly like it would be if you "owned" property in the US.
+Although the region, and therefor the community, would own houses and apartments, your use of that property would be like it would be if you "owned" property in the US.
 You can make improvements to the house you're occupying.
 You can take out walls or build additions.
 You can park your 25 year old station wagon in your front yard.
 Even though you didn't "buy" the property, you are afforded the same privileges as if you did in the market system.
 The only tangible difference between this and the market system is that usage is based off of need (availability and waitlisting), rather than market forces.

 ## How would shared housing like apartments work?